skellis46/slipbox/somatic practices, interoception and evidence.md

 - this statement is just incorrect.
 Science is seeking understanding. (also, note how often somatics is discussed in the field in relation to optimisation or efficiency).
 It's not the work of science to optimise -- that's driven by cultural demands (faster, stronger, higher).
 If culture wanted something else science would do its best.

-Introduce Ginot's appraisal of somatic practices dependence on science -- such a strange relationship.
+Introduce Ginot's appraisal of somatic practices' dependence on science -- such a strange relationship.

 >  In sum, the scientific discourse used in somatic practices is not necessarily a guarantee of the scientific value of the work engaged in, and even less so of the potentially scientific attitude of its author.
 The function of science is neither to introduce doubt, nor to situate somatics within current scientific debates.
 Somatics does not depend on traditional scientific procedure that would require the description of experiments, the determination of the limits of validity of an argument, or the possible presentation of contradictory hypotheses.
 The function of science within somatics is to foster belief.[@ginot-2010-shusterman p.15]